8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 THIS IS IT.

-Dressed up like characters from Mario, you're ushered into little go-carts, and led around Tokyo on the actual city streets.
+Dressed up like characters from Mario, you're ushered into little go-carts and led around Tokyo on the actual city streets.
 You drive with the traffic, across bridges, through tunnels, and all around Tokyo's most famous landmarks and sights.
 All the while, citizens and tourists alike take photos and video with you - since you're literally a Mario character driving around - you basically get to be famous for a day and see one of the most incredible cities in the world from an entirely new perspective.
+It’s one of those bucket-list Tokyo things to see and do you’ll talk about for years.

 4. The Thirst Is Real

 It can get extremely hot and humid in Japan during the summer months, so hydration is absolutely key.
-I have never been to any place in the world that is as dedicated to making ice cold drinks so accessible to the general public, and I am here for it.
+I have never been to any place in the world that is as dedicated to making ice-cold drinks so accessible to the general public, and I am here for it, which ranks among those interesting Tokyo facts travellers love to share.

-Not only are these machines everywhere, they also have an enormous variety of drinks.
-From ice cold coffee, to sugary sweet soda, green teas, juices, milk teas, ice waters, red bull and a variety of other drinks I have yet to even try - these machines blew MY MIND.
-Affordable too, from 80 cents to around $1.50 per drink, you can't help but grab a little somethin'-somethin' each time you pass by one of these glorious machines from heaven.
+Not only are these machines everywhere, but they also have an enormous variety of drinks.
+From ice cold coffee, to sugary sweet soda, green teas, juices, milk teas, ice waters, Red Bull, and a variety of other drinks I have yet even to try - these machines blew MY MIND.
+Affordable too, from 80 cents to around $1.50 per drink, you can't help but grab a little somethin'-somethin' each time you pass by one of these glorious machines from heaven, and truly, Tokyo is known for this vending culture worldwide.
+With vending machines in Tokyo, you can find one for almost anything, from instant pizza to layered cakes to iPads and freshly made sushi!

 Just look how happy I am, because I have 7 different green teas to choose from.